Scott Lee Kimball: Prosecution

 With proof that at least one of the missing people last known to have been seen in Kimball's company was in fact dead, Grusing and Thatcher had some leverage with him.
 The prosecutors had determined that his more recent forgeries and financial crimes justified a 48-year sentence when the quadrupling for his habitual-offender status was taken into account.
-They told Kimball that if he pled guilty to those charges, revealed the locations of the other three bodies, he would face only one count of second-degree murder, the sentence to run concurrently with the time for the fraud charges.
+They told Kimball that if he pled guilty to those charges and revealed the locations of the other three bodies, he would face only one count of second-degree murder, the sentence to run concurrently with the time for the fraud charges.
 If he declined, he would face separate charges for all the murders, which made the death penalty a possibility.

 Kimball accepted the deal.
 After he signed, he told all present to prepare for a trip to Utah where he showed them to LeAnn Emry's body outside Moab.
 On the way back towards Denver, he revealed where he had buried his uncle Terry in Vail Pass.
 But he was less certain of where Jennifer Marcum's body lay; after several locations he identified turned up empty, he concluded that he had forgotten where he had put her.

 Investigators were doubtful, believing he was holding the location back for future negotiations.
 Since only two of the three remaining bodies had been found, there was no deal.
 Kimball caused some disruption prior to his October 2009 sentencing when, through his lawyer, he circulated what appeared to be official FBI summaries of interviews with some of the other people he had been associated with.
 They suggested that Ennis had gotten immunity for telling the FBI he and Kimball ran a rape-porn business, and that Marcum, McLeod and Emry had been killed at the behest of drug dealers imprisoned at Englewood whose business they had cut into by smuggling drugs into the prison on visits.
 Coet read a statement from Kimball after his cousin pleaded guilty to all four murders and was sentenced to 70 years, blaming the FBI for pushing him into a criminal world more dangerous than anything he had previously encountered without any guidance or support.
 The FBI later determined that the summaries had been forged by Kimball during his confinement.